 From here we highly suggest downloading the Creative Sound Blaster Central app for iOS or Android devices.
 Yes this is the same set of utilities used to manage sound functions and features on the Creative Sound Blaster EVO Zx Bluetooth headphones/headset mentioned in our holiday headset editorial.
 The software is a really interesting and surprisingly intuitive way to manage virtually every function and feature the Axx 200 has to offer.
 The app serves up mirror copies of the top touch control panel and all the physical buttons and switches found on the back.
 The audio controls mentioned above are all there to play with on your mobile device.
 You can also manage surround sound, audio processing enhancements and a bevy of audio customization settings.
 It’s a powerful little app conveniently replete with instructional videos to help you get the most out of your Sound Blaster Axx 200.

 Creative has packed much and more into the Axx 200 without sacrificing the audio fidelity.
 We ran this one connected to a laptop for games.
 It performs with the punch of a Sound Blaster sound card–with or without headphones.
 Outdoors is also no exception.
 Audio is top notch and crystal clear, yet lacking some of the heft it had in more enclosed areas.
+This flexibility and ease of transport gives this product a competitive edge over the best built in wall speakers.

 Supporting MicroSD, the Axx 200 makes a premium MP3 player.
 Toss in a MicroSD card packed with your favorite tunes and press Play on the back of the device or with the mobile app.
 Pair this with the mic and recording features for an easy way to capture amateur recording sessions.
 It also works to simply record music from Pandora or other playback device, as it plays through the Axx 200 speaker.